sanger/traction-service/documentation/volume-tracking/docs/schema-registry.md

 ## Schema

 The hosted schema can be accessed through a [REST API](https://docs.redpanda.com/api/pandaproxy-schema-registry/#overview) given by RedPanda.
 It can also be accessed by the RedPanda Console.
 The subject of the schema hosted for volume tracking is `create-aliquot-in-mlwh`.
+Given below is the `version=1` of the schema.

 ```json linenums="1"
 {